Impacting Early Childhood over 50 Years

 The Chicago 7 trial, involving seven defendants charged with crimes stemming from anti-Vietnam War related activities, begins.

-Erikson begins a four-year effort to train Head Start teachers on Native American reservations, leading to child development associate’s licenses.
+Erikson begins a four-year effort to train Head Start teachers on Native American reservations.

 The National Black Child Development Institute is founded.